VIDEO GALLERY

 All Down The Line

-914 lb Black Marlin Corbetania, Puerto Vallarta
+914 lb Black Marlin Corvetania, Puerto Vallarta

 Yellowfin Tuna Off El Banco Puerto Vallarta